rubygems/rfcs/text/0000-bundler-version-locking.md

 # Reference-level explanation

-Then, Bundler would do the following when `bundle` is executed:
+When executing a Bundler command, it should do the following:

-1. If the first argument isn't `_<bundler version>_` _and_ the Gemfile/gemspec specify a required version of Bundler _and_ the requirement isn't met by the currently-running version:
+1. If the first argument is `_<bundler version>_`:
+    1. If the specified version is running, skip to step 5.
+    2. Install the specified version, if needed.
+    3. Re-execute Bundler using the specified version.
+2. If there is a lockfile with a `BUNDLED WITH` statement:
+    1. If the specified version is running, skip to step 5.
+    2. Install the version specified, if needed.
+    3. Re-execute Bundler using the specified version.
+3. Resolve dependencies.
+4. If the resolved dependencies include `bundler`:
+    1. If the specified version is running, skip to step 5.
-   a.
-Install the required version of Bundler if needed, respecting Gemfile.lock as normal.
+    2. Install the Bundler version specified, if needed.
-   b.
-Replace the current process with the equivalent of `bundle <args...>`, using the correct version.
+    3. Re-execute Bundler using the specified version.
-2. Run as normal.
+5. Run as normal.

 # Drawbacks